Web-learning/Digital-Footprints/readme.md

 # DH OER Footprints
 This DH OER resources is intended to help academics to build their digital footprints.
-This resources can be used as a training & teaching tool, or as a way to kickstart their own profile, should something happen to their instiutional webpage.
+This resources can be used as a training & teaching tool, or as a way to kickstart their own profile, should the want to do something more than post thrir details on the instiutional webpage.

 ## Contributing
-Contributing to the wiki is super easy.
+Making. hanges to the DH OER resources is super easy.
 Simply edit or add a markdown (.md) file to the src folder.

 Markdown is designed to be easily read and understood by anyone.
 To learn more about markdown formatting, see [this link](https://www.markdownguide.org/).

-Retype, the wiki software used has additional formatting tools.
+Retype, the software used to create this resource.
+Has more formatting tools.
 To learn more about retype, see [this link](https://retype.com/components/).

 ## Local Server
 To see changes you make rendered on a local website in real time, follow the instructions below.